thoth-station/adviser/docs/source/pipeline.rst

 to be considered during resolver run, respecting :ref:`beam width parameter
 <beam_width>`.

-The resolver than picks a state  stored in the beam based on :ref:`predictor's decision <predictor>` and resolves not yet resolved dependencies in the state.
+The resolver then picks a state stored in the beam based on :ref:`predictor's decision <predictor>` and resolves not yet resolved dependencies in the state.
 The resolution of a dependency makes a dependency resolved and all its dependencies, if any, unresolved.
 Resolver, again,